 Emotional Health Vs Mental Health

+What is mental health?
 Mental health is a broader concept that focuses on how well you can process your thoughts, feelings, and emotions while emotional health is more focused on your ability to manage and control your emotions.

 Poor mental health doesn’t mean poor emotional health.
 It isn’t necessary that a person with a mental health disorder might have poor emotional health.
 A person with a mental health problem might struggle with their daily activities but with the help of good emotional health, they might still be able to perform their daily tasks – albeit with difficulty.

 Mental health isn’t about how you understand and process your thoughts and feelings, it is also about how you create a balance between the two.
-Emotional health is more focused on understanding and controlling your emotions.
+Emotional health is more focused on understanding and controlling your emotions

 - Increases our resilience to stress.
 Poor emotional health can cause physical distress and impact our immune system.